infracost/infracost-atlantis/examples/conftest/README.md

 ## Usage

-After a plan is created, Atlantis will run Infracost to generate cost estimates which evaluated againt the policy with Conftest.
+After a plan is created, Atlantis will run Infracost to generate cost estimates which evaluated against the policy with Conftest.
 If the plan does not pass the policy, Atlantis will not allow it to be applied until it's fixed to be in compliance, or approved by an authorized user:

 ![PolicyCheckError.png](PolicyCheckError.png)